sudeshnadutta/EDA-on-IPL-Data/README.md

 ### Exploratory Analysis on IPL Data

 EDA is one of the most important aspects of any Data Science project.
 It easily accounts for 60-70% of work before one goes on to modelling.
 EDA is basically 'A first glance at the data'.
 In order to generate a good model from the dataset we first need to understand the data.
 EDA helps in achieving that.
-It summarizes data, finds patterns between data points and is often done presented via visual methods (diagrams, graphs) for easy understandability.
+It summarizes data, finds patterns between data points and is often presented via visual methods (diagrams, graphs) for easy understandability.

 Real world data is most of the times unstructured and dirty in nature.
 If we do not perform EDA first and directly feed this data into any machine learning algorithm, then we can be pretty sure that we would not get any desireable result.
 As it is often said 'Garbage In Garbage Out'.
 EDA helps in identifying gaps in the data and then filling those gaps appropriately.